Last updated: March 2026

 To explore more about staging and committing, visit committing work.

-Commit Graph
+How the Commit Graph works

 The Commit Graph is a visual representation of your repo’s Directed Acyclic Graph (DAG), showing each commit and its relationships.